Frezzle/idearank/README.md

 If the indecision is slowing you down then that's not bueno.

-This app forces you to compare them and until you get to your top idea.
+This app forces you to compare them until you get to your top idea.

 1. Make an `ideas.txt` file with one idea per line: